Booking for the GnT Egypt Experience March 2024 tour is now open – places are limited

 Departure

 Our experience of Egypt is, yes, Egypt is safe.
 Like anywhere in the world, it depends on where you want to go and what you want to do.
 If you want to go back-packing across Northern Sinai, then perhaps no – it is not safe.
 If you want to wander around late at night on your own in Cairo, we would advise against it.
 We would advise against you wandering around any city late at night on your own.
-If you want to enjoy the historical sites of Cairo, Luxor, Aswan, Abu Simbel and Alexandria and all points in between, then yes, Egypt is safe.
+If you want to enjoy the historical sites of Cairo, Luxor, Aswan, Abu Simbel and Alexandria, then yes, Egypt is safe.

 Tourism

-Tourism plays a large role in the GDP of Egypt, and although it suffered greatly immediately after the revolution of 2011, and again with the Coronavirus, it will improve, thanks not only to the great work that is being done by the Ministry of Tourism and Antiquities, initially under the leadership of Dr Khaled el-Enany, and now Ahmed Issa, but also the tourists who have gone back home and loudly proclaimed what a fantastic time they have had.
+Tourism plays a large role in the GDP of Egypt, and although it suffered greatly immediately after the revolution of 2011, and again with the Coronavirus, it will improve, thanks not only to the great work that is being done by the Ministry of Tourism and Antiquities, initially under the leadership of Dr Khaled el-Enany, then Ahmed Issa and now Sherif Fathy, but also the tourists who have gone back home and loudly proclaimed what a fantastic time they have had.

 Economy